Monday, September 5, 2011

 Step 2: Create C++ Project

 This launcher will create a header file within the src folder of our C++ Project.
 On linux you will have to change the Location to /usr/bin/javah.
-On the refresh tab you can enable refreshing of this folder.
+On the refresh tab you can enable refreshing of the target folder.
 Otherwise refresh manually after file creation.

 Now we can add our implementation in C++.

-Create a new source file within src folder named com_example_jni_JNITest.cpp.
+Create a new source file within src folder named com_codeandme_jni_JNITest.cpp.
 Add following content to the file

 #include <iostream>